ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 There have been social challenges.
 It’s easy to hear the praise for those around you who get into great schools as comparative.
 Some people will look at you differently when you tell them you aren’t going to college.
 It takes more effort to build a great network.

 There have also been mental challenges.
 It’s hard not to base your metric of success off of what the people you respect value.
-There’s doubt that you won’t end up relegated to lower level positions for the rest of your career.
+There’s doubt that you'll be relegated to lower level positions for the rest of your career.
 And there’s always the feeling that if you had just listened to common wisdom and worked hard, you would be the one with prestigious education and the quarter million dollar FAANG salary.

 Even with a carefully crafted plan I wouldn’t blame someone else for having those feelings.
 But I definitely didn’t have a plan like that.
 Many of my decisions were deluded with arrogance, stubbornness, and a lack of determination.